cornwarecjp/Bitcoin-Cash-Off-The-Grid/README.md

 Use the raw transaction data from step 4.
 The amounts should be the amounts of the unspent transaction outputs, in the order they were specified in step 4.

-Check the information returned by BCCOTG, especially the amounts and addresses.
+Check the information returned by BCHOTG, especially the amounts and addresses.

 Step 6: broadcast the transaction
 ---------------------------------